 Racial justice is the systematic fair treatment of people of all races that results in equitable opportunities and outcomes for everyone.
 All people are able to achieve their full potential in life, regardless of race, ethnicity or the community in which they live.

 A “racial justice” framework can move us from a reactive posture to a more powerful, proactive and even preventive approach.
+Learn the importance of leadership development for racial justice and how to develop and support leaders that contribute to the movement in Leadership and Race.

 Race is a socially constructed system of categorizing humans largely based on observable physical features (phenotypes), such as skin color, and on ancestry.
 There is no scientific basis for or discernible distinction between racial categories.

 The ideology of race has become embedded in our identities, institutions and culture and is used as a basis for discrimination and domination.
+It can even be difficult for those in support of racial justice to start sincere, authentic conversations about race.

 The concept of racism is widely thought of as simply personal prejudice, but in fact, it is a complex system of racial hierarchies and inequities.
 At the micro level of racism, or individual level, are internalized and interpersonal racism.
 At the macro level of racism, we look beyond the individuals to the broader dynamics, including institutional and structural racism.